hiibolt/niu-metis-documentation/src/chapter_2_2.md

 We see a variety of versions.
 For the sake of this guide, we will be using `cuda/cuda-11.8`.

-Next, let's clean up our modules, and install CUDA:
+Next, let's clean up our modules, and load CUDA:
 ```bash
 $ module purge
 $ module load cuda/cuda-11.8